MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgIdentityGovernanceAccessReviewDecisionInstanceContactedReviewer.md

 ```

 ### -UserPrincipalName
-User principal name of the reviewer.
+User principal name of the user.

 ```yaml
 Type: String